mollybeach/btemp/README.md

 # Project Overview

 ## What is BRKT?
 BRKT is an online platform that facilitates competitive gaming, prediction markets, and betting competitions.
-It integrates blockchain technology to provide a transparent, trustless betting experience.
+It integrates blockchain technology to provide a transparent, trustless betting experience

 (BRKT WEBSITE)[https://www.brkt.gg]